gemfire/gemfire-developer-website/content/examples/java/session-state-with-tomcat.md

 tags:
 - Java
 type: examples
-description: This example demonstrates how to set-up and use the Session Management Module for Tomcat.
+description: This example demonstrates how to set-up and use VMware GemFire's Session Management Module for Tomcat.
 ---

 This example assumes you have GemFire and Java installed.
 It also assumes you have local copy of Tomcat Downloaded.